-1. Choose Start>Programs>Inmagic Applications>DBText for SQL>Importer to open the Inmagic Importer Settings dialog:
+1. Choose Start>Programs>Inmagic Applications>PowerPack>Importer.

 2. Click the Add button and select a textbase to add to the Textbases to Service list.
 If you add a textbase that has passwords, you must supply the Master password when prompted or you will not be able to use the textbase.